yvind/omapmaker/README.md

     -w, passing this flag saves the raster images produced from the laz-input to Tiff-files

-    -t <threads>, number of threads to run on, default value 4
+    -t <threads>, number of threads to run on, default value all available threads

     --simd, passing this flag enables intrinsics (unstable, but possible speed ups)